-At the time, most motorcycles were single cylinders, most with side valves (flat head) & BSA was no exception.
+At the time, most motorcycles were single cylinders, most with side valves (flat head) and BSA was no exception.
 By by 1926, they released a brand new OHV (OverHead Valve) 493cc single called the "Sloper" because of the sloped angle of the cylinder.
 It was a huge success.

 Side cars were a large part of the motorcycle market in those days, many English families relying on them as their primary means of transport for the whole family.
 Sidecar rigs needed more torque than most singles could offer, so in 1920, BSA introduced the first of their line of V-twins, this one a 986cc model with a 50-degree V (50-degrees?
 Why not 45?).
-The V-twins continued through the 1930s in various sizes & V-angles.
+The V-twins continued through the 1930s in various sizes and V-angles.

 ANOTHER VERTICAL TWIN

 in 1937 changed everything.
 No one had ever thought of doing a twin quite like this before.
 It was narrow & light like a single (so it could fit in a single-frame), but had the power of a V-twin.
 BSA Motorcycles quickly started developing their own 500 vertical twin, but alas the outbreak of WWII postponed this.
 BSA spent the war producing over 130,000 W20 side valve motorcycles for the Allied Forces, along with lots of other stuff.
 And again, they emerged from the war stronger & richer than ever.

 THE GOLDEN AGE

 -owner Jack Sangster, who came along with the package.
 He sat on BSAs Board of Directors until the early 1960s & oversaw the stripping & selling-off of BSAs assets.
 By the time he retired in the early 1960s, the once-mighty BSA industrial giant was a pitiful shadow of its former self.
 Not only were the money & all the assets gone, but much of the talent must have left also, because BSA Motorcycles made a string of blunders that hastened its trip to the grave.

 UNCERTAINTY IN THE 60's

 , without a suitable replacement.
 It spent the rest of the 1960s struggling with an out-of-touch product line & never really addressed the problems.
 They were styled poorly, to begin with.
 But BSA needed to invest in new technologies if it was to survive.
 It needed lightweight 2-strokes to compete with all the new Enduro models pouring out of Japan

-a hopelessly outdated bike that looked like it belonged in the 1950s.
-Imagine BSA Motorcycles thinking that the 1968 Bantam
+, a hopelessly outdated bike that looked like it belonged in the 1950s.
+Imagine BSA thinking that the 1968 Bantam

-1969 BSA Rocket 3, 750cc triple.
+ABOVE: 1969 BSA Rocket 3, 750cc triple.
 Automotive design firm Ogle styled the bikes very poorly, with "Shoebox" tank, slab-like side covers & laughable "Ray Gun" mufflers.
 It hurt sales badly.